GF2++

 bool value = true )

-Sets the bit-element at the given index to the specified boolean value & returns this for chaining.
+Sets the bit-element i to the specified boolean value & returns this for chaining.
 The default value for value is true.

 Note